This Bourbon Glazed Salmon recipe takes less than 30 minutes and requires only a few ingredients. Serve with rice and simple steamed veggies.

 I used Bulleit bourbon for this bourbon salmon recipe, because that’s generally what we have on hand.
 It’s a nice middle-of-the-road bourbon that is equally good for cooking and drinking in a bourbon lemon rosemary cocktail.

-What to serve with this bourbon salmon recipe:
+What to serve with Bourbon Salmon

 Asian noodle salad would also be delicious alongside a piece of this salmon.